 On October 20, 2009, we filed a registration statement on Form N-2 with the SEC, which was declared effective on January 28, 2010.
-The registration statement permits us to issue, through one or more transactions, up to an aggregate of \$300,000 in securities, consisting of common stock, senior common stock, preferred stock, subscription rights, debt securities and warrants to purchase common stock, or a combination of these securities.
+The registration statement permits us to issue, through one or more transactions, up to an aggregate of \$300 million in securities, consisting of common stock, senior common stock, preferred stock, subscription rights, debt securities and warrants to purchase common stock, or a combination of these securities.

 We anticipate issuing equity securities to obtain additional capital in the future.
 However, we cannot determine the terms of any future equity issuances or whether we will be able to issue equity on terms favorable to us, or at all.
-Additionally, when our common stock is trading below NAV, we will have regulatory constraints under the 1940 Act on our ability to obtain additional capital in this manner.
+Additionally, when our common stock is trading below NAV, as it has consistently traded for most of the last 18 months, we will have regulatory constraints under the 1940 Act on our ability to obtain additional capital in this manner.
 Generally, the 1940 Act provides that we may not issue and sell our common stock at a price below our NAV per share, other than to our then existing stockholders pursuant to a rights offering, without first obtaining approval from our stockholders and our independent directors.
-As of December 31, 2009, our NAV per share was \$11.92 and our closing market price was \$7.69 per share.
-To the extent that our common stock continues to trade at a market price below our NAV per share, we will generally be precluded from raising equity capital through public offerings of our common stock, other than pursuant to stockholder approval or a rights offering.
+As of March 31, 2010, our NAV per share was \$12.10 and as of May 3 our closing market price was \$13.87 per share.
+To the extent that our common stock trades at a market price below our NAV per share, we will generally be precluded from raising equity capital through public offerings of our common stock, other than pursuant to stockholder approval or a rights offering.
 The asset coverage requirement of a business development company under the 1940 Act effectively limits our ratio of debt to equity to 1:1.
 To the extent that we are unable to raise capital through the issuance of equity, our ability to raise capital through the issuance of debt may also be inhibited to the extent of our regulatory debt to equity ratio limits.

-At our Annual Meeting of Stockholders held on February 19, 2009, our stockholders approved a proposal that authorizes us to sell shares of our common stock at a price below our then current NAV per share for a period of one year, provided that our Board of Directors makes certain determinations prior to any such sale.
-At the upcoming Annual Meeting of Stockholders scheduled for February 18, 2010, our stockholders will be asked to vote in favor of renewing this proposal for another year.
+At our Annual Meeting of Stockholders held on February 18, 2010, our stockholders approved a proposal that authorizes us to sell shares of our common stock at a price below our then current NAV per share for a period of one year, provided that our Board of Directors makes certain determinations prior to any such sale.